kmgreen2/agglo/index.md

 See the [examples](https://github.com/kmgreen2/agglo/tree/main/examples) to get an idea of how you can use Agglo.

+### Processes

+See the [processes page](https://github.com/kmgreen2/agglo/tree/main/internal/core/process) for examples of the stream processors currently supported.

 ### Entwine: Immutable, Partial Ordering of Events

 Agglo contains a special processor, called [Entwine](https://github.com/kmgreen2/agglo/tree/main/pkg/entwine) that allows you to scalably entwine two or more event histories.